ubccr/casc-images/README.md

 Helper Scripts
 --------------

-The dump\_raw\_images.php script will dump imges from the database into a directory with each image named using the member id and unix timestamp corresponding to the upload date (e.g., 12-1432218737.jpg).
+The dump\_raw\_images.php script will dump imges from the database into a directory with each image named using the image id, member id, and unix timestamp corresponding to the upload date (e.g., 2-12-1432218737.jpg).
 Raw images will be exported into the *image_dir*/raw directory and thumbnails for viewing will be generated and placed into the *image_dir*/180x and *image_dir*/600x directories.

 Dump the current images to an archive directory (these can also be copied from the current image directory)

-	php ./scripts/dump_raw_images.php -i html/images/2014
+	php ./scripts/dump_raw_images.php -d html/images/2014

 Dump images that have already been archived in the database (e.g., into *year*\_images and *year*\_member tables:

-	php ./scripts/dump_raw_images.php -i html/images/2011 -y 2011
+	php ./scripts/dump_raw_images.php -d html/images/2011 -y 2011

 Dump a specific image (this is used by submit.php)

-	php ./scripts/dump_raw_images.php -m 12 -t 1432218737 -i html/images/current;
+	php ./scripts/dump_raw_images.php -i 12 -d html/images/current;

 Set Up for a New Year
 ---------------------